shopware5/devdocs/source/designers-guide/snippets/index.md

 - Changes made to snippets in the backend are not saved to .ini files
 - The automatically generated .ini files might not be so inside your plugin folder, but directly in Shopware's root folder.
 However, the internal folder structure is the same, so you can just move that folder inside your plugin once you are finished
 - Enabling `writeToIni` will write *ALL* missing snippets to .ini files.
 This means that if, for some reason, a missing snippet that does not belong to your template file is detected, it will also be written to .ini file, and might get mixed with your new snippets.
 For this reason it's recommended that you carefully review your .ini files once you are finished developing your plugin/theme.
+- If your template files have snippets with an empty default value, they will also be written to db/.ini file as an empty string.
+The `showSnippetPlaceholder` only affects the rendered value, not the value that is written into storage.

 **Note: Shopware 5 includes some CLI commands that can prove useful when handling snippets.
 Please refer to [the related section](#snippet-cli-commands) for more details.**